-We make a prominent military-specific observation linked with divorce on our Illinois family law website at The Law Office of Jamie Mitchell, LLC.
+We make a prominent military-specific observation linked with divorce on our Illinois family law website at Mitchell Highlander, LLC.

 And that is this: “When a military marriage falters, several aspects of service life can affect how divorce proceedings are initiated and resolved.”